jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 Piecewise splines parametrized with third order polynomials are only continuous up until the first derivative.
 This means that there are discontinuities in the spline curvature at the control points joining each section of the spline.
 However this is not a problem for aerobatic planes, since their high manoeuvrability enables them to adapt closely to these trajectories even in the control point sections.

-Up until this point, the only mathematical concepts used where geometric and trigonometric relations, as well as the concept of force equilibrium and the definitions of centripetal force and the curvature of a parametrized curve.
+Up until this point, the only mathematical concepts used where geometric and trigonometric relations, as well as the concept of force equilibrium and the definitions of centripetal force and curvature of a parametrized curve.

 Now we need to take into account the aerodynamic forces.
 We will model lift, $L$, and drag, $D$, forces using the following equations [[1]](#references).